George Nethercutt: Congressional career

 Nethercutt was first elected to Congress in 1994 in a dramatic election in which he unseated the Speaker of the House, Tom Foley.
 It was the first time he had run for office.
 The district had been growing more conservative since the early 1980s, but Foley had held on mainly by running up his totals in Democratic-leaning Spokane.
 In the 1994 election, however, Nethercutt ran up his totals in the more rural areas of the district while holding Foley to a margin of only 9,000 votes in Spokane and 3,000 in Spokane County, which allowed him to prevail by 4,000 votes.
 This marked the first time a sitting Speaker of the House was unseated since 1862, and was part of a massive national Republican landslide that saw the GOP take control of the House for the first time in 40 years.
 In Congress, he sat on the House Appropriations Committee and the House Science Committee.
 Like most Republicans elected in the 1994 wave, he had a strongly conservative voting record.

 Nethercutt's campaign against Foley, a 30-year incumbent, included significant attention to Foley's opposition to term limits.
-In 1992, Washington state voters had approved a ballot measure limiting the terms of Washington officials, including federal officials such as U.S. Representatives.
+In 1992, Washington state voters approved a ballot measure limiting the terms of Washington officials, including federal officials such as U.S. Representatives.
 Foley brought suit contesting the constitutionality of this limit and won in court.
 Nethercutt repeatedly cited the caption of Foley's lawsuit – "Foley against the People of the State of Washington."
 He also promised to serve no more than three terms (six years) in the House.

 In the 1996 elections, the Democrats mounted a serious bid to regain the seat, but Nethercutt won by an unexpectedly large 12-point margin even as Bill Clinton narrowly carried the district.
 He was handily reelected in 1998.
 In 2000, when his self-imposed three-term limit would have kicked in, Nethercutt changed his mind and announced his intention to run again, infuriating term-limits supporters.
-Nethercutt was nevertheless re-elected without much difficulty in 2000 and in 2002.
+Nethercutt was nevertheless re-elected without much difficulty in 2000 and 2002.

 Nethercutt's congressional papers are held at Gonzaga University.